limeandcoconut/cowboy-hat/README.md

 ## TODO:

+- [ ] Better place to put intercept.js
+- [ ] Sync File io for copying intercept.js
+- [ ] Document file copy
 - [ ] Better example of compiled code.
 - [x] Document that dist are watched for paths cache.
-- [ ] Test peer dependencies and document.
+- [x] Test peer dependencies and document.
 - [ ] Test global install.
 - [ ] Test if src and dir can be at different levels.
 - [ ] Add verbose mode.
 For logging args and things.